nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 In the **Main SDK** and the **Extension SDK** tab, click **install** next to any desired platform or tool in the list that you want to install.

->**Note**
->
+> [!NOTE]
->Package Manager installs all the packages that are required for that platform or tool.
+> Package Manager installs all the packages that are required for that platform or tool.

-Package Manager also provides you the flexibility to install an individual preferred package for a particular platform or tool.
+Package Manager also provides you with the flexibility to install an individual preferred package for a particular platform or tool.

 To install individual packages for a particular platform or tool, follow these steps: